pretix/pretix-docs/docs/topics/vouchers.md

 ## General usage

 The settings page for vouchers is located at [Your Event] :fontawesome-solid-arrow-right: ":fontawesome-solid-tags: Vouchers".
-It gives you an overview of all vouchers that have already been created as well as options to search and filter vouchers.
+It gives you an overview of all vouchers that have already been created as well as options for searching and filtering vouchers.

 ![Page titled Vouchers, showing an overview of all vouchers that have already been created, options to search and filter vouchers, and buttons for creating or importing vouchers.](../assets/screens/vouchers/vouchers-all.png)

+### Creating a single voucher

-Clicking the :btn-icon:fontawesome-solid-plus: Create a new voucher: button takes you to a dialog for creating a single new voucher code.
+Clicking the :btn-icon:fontawesome-solid-plus: Create a new voucher: button takes you to a dialog for creating a single new voucher.
 This is useful for when you are planning to publish a single voucher code that can then either be used by a single person or by multiple people.
+The "Voucher code" already contains an automatically generated suggestion, but you can change it and provide your own as long as it is at least 5 and no more than 255 characters in length.
+Any lower-case letters will be converted to upper case.

-Whenever you generate one or more vouchers, it is recommended that you copy them and save them, for example in a plain text file on your computer.
+Whenever you generate one or more vouchers, it is recommended that you copy them and save them, for example in a plain text file or a spreadsheet on your computer.
 Whenever you create more than one type of voucher for an event, it is recommended that you enter a descriptor in the "Tag" field.
 This can make it easier to find, edit and clone certain sets of vouchers in the list.
 A useful entry in the "Tag" field could be the purpose for which they were created, for example, "Limited Time Offer".

+The voucher will be created as soon as you click the :btn:Save: button.
+This will take you to the "Voucher details" page which displays the "Voucher link".
+All settings that are available previous to creation can also be changed after the voucher has already been created.

 ### Importing vouchers